MikeHopcroft/Einstein/documentation/test.md

 einstein:/% cloud ls
 ~~~

-If we examine the log, we can see that the Laboratory service has started:
+If we examine the logs, we can see that the Laboratory and Repository services have started:

 [//]: # (shell)
 ~~~
-einstein:/% cloud more logs/lab
+einstein:/% cloud more logs/lab einstein:/% cloud more logs/repository
 ~~~